dart-lang/language/working/modules/feature-specification.md

 [ex]: https://github.com/dart-lang/language/blob/master/working/0546-patterns/patterns-feature-specification.md#exhaustiveness-and-reachability

-Because of these, users ask for control over the affordances a class provides ([349][], [704][], [987][]).
-Adding modules to the language is a good opportunity to add those.
+Because of these, users ask for control over the affordances a declaration provides ([349][], [704][], [987][]).
+Modules are a natural boundary for those restrictions.

-Note that the above reasons only come into play when *unknown code* works with a class.
-Thus these restrictions only apply to code using a class outside of the module where the class is declared.
-Inside the class's own module, you are free to use the class however you want.
-It's your class.

-There are four capabilities a class may expose to outside code:

 [349]: https://github.com/dart-lang/language/issues/349
 [704]: https://github.com/dart-lang/language/issues/704
 [987]: https://github.com/dart-lang/language/issues/987

-*   **Constructible.** – Whether a new instance can be created by calling one of its constructors.

-*   **Extensible.** – Whether the class can be used as a superclass of another class in its `extends` clause.

-*   **Implementable.** – Whether the class exposes an interface that can be implemented.

-*   **Mix-in** – Whether the class defines a mixin can be mixed in to other classes.

-Ideally, a class would have full control over which of these capabilities it allows and all combinations would be expressible.
-Dart already supports a couple of combinations: an `abstract class` cannot be constructed, and a `mixin` declaration cannot be constructed or extended.
+Note that the above problems only come into play when *unknown code* works with a type.
+Thus these restrictions only apply to code using a type outside of the module where the type is declared.
+Inside the types's own module, you are free to use types however you want.
+It's your code.

+### Types of types and capabilities

+Restating the above, there are four affordances a type might offer:
-An analysis of Google's corpus shows these combinations are most common:
+**construct**, **extend**, **implement**, and **mix in**.
+An analysis of the class declarations in Google's corpus shows these combinations are most common:

 ```
 Construct               63.93% 6605